 - Other sensory loss, such as sight, hearing or smell

-What causes dysgeusia or abnormal taste?
+What caused my dysgeusia or abnormal taste?

-- Antibiotics, used to treat infections
+- Medications to treat cancer

 Tell us how we can improve this post?